PLANT STEROLS 101 - A Naturally Occurring Ingredient

 In Australia, dietitians are universally qualified health professionals, and must undertake ongoing professional development and education.

-In Australia all dietitians are nutritionists, as all dietitians must have studied nutrition and nutrition science.
-The key difference between a dietitian and a nutritionist is that, in addition to or as part of their qualification in human nutrition, a dietitian has undertaken a course of study (usually a Masters Degree) that included substantial theory and supervised and assessed professional practice in clinical nutrition, medical nutrition therapy & food service management.
+A dietitian in Australia will have undertaken a course of study (usually a Masters Degree) that included substantial theory and supervised and assessed professional practice in clinical nutrition, medical nutrition therapy & food service management.

-In Australia, all dietitians must obtain APD (Accredited Practising Dietitian) status to be able to practice dietetics.
-APD status is a public guarantee of nutrition and dietetic expertise.
-It is the only credential recognised by the Australian Government, Medicare, the Department of Veterans Affairs and most private health funds as the quality standard for nutrition and dietetics services in Australia.
+To practice as a dietitian in Australia, a dietitian must become an Accredited Practising Dietitian (APD).
+This is a public guarantee of nutrition and dietetic expertise, and is the only credential recognised by the Australian Government, Medicare, the Department of Veterans Affairs and most private health funds as the quality standard for nutrition and dietetics services in Australia.

-APDs can also use medical nutrition therapy to assist in the management of a wide range of conditions including:
+Accredited Practising Dietitians use medical nutrition therapy to assist in the management of a wide range of conditions such as: